OxCGRT/covid-policy-scratchpad/regional_reports/README.md

 This folder contains PDF summaries of 7 regions and changes (based on The Wolrd Bank Regions), updated bi-weekly.
 Old reports will be archived in a sub-folder.

+Regional reports provide a snapshot of shifts government responses to COVID-19 in a two-week period.
+They summarize selected major changes in government responses across the 12 indicators captured in the Oxford COVID-19 Government Response Tracker’s Containment and Health Index.
+These summaries provide a high-level overview of shifts in government policy in all major world regions, identifying trends and facilitating comparison.

 # Countries in each region- from World Bank

 # Latin America/ Caribbean (42)